 The directors have considered the Group's financial position as well as the principal risks of the Group.
+These risks are discussed on page 18.

 The majority of the Group's property assets are let to tenants on long leases with annual rent reviews linked to RPI with a 2% floor and a 4% cap, providing a stable and long term income stream.
 This coupled with a visible and relatively stable cost base provide additional security when assessing the Group's financial position.